saurabh-dhawan/kiwigpt/content/posts/20200617-alexa-demo.md

 canonicalURL: https://kiwigpt.co.nz/alexa-skill-demo-customer-care
 ---

 Voice assistants are becoming more than gadgets in 2020 — they’re tools for everyday problem-solving.
 Over a weekend I built a quick Alexa skill, called *Care*, to see how voice and serverless tech could handle routine customer-care tasks.

+Alexa skills leverage machine learning (ML) and AI for natural language understanding (NLU), automated speech recognition (ASR), and text-to-speech (TTS) to interpret user voice commands and improve responses over time.

 The demo shows Alexa resuming a TV subscription, switching billing to email, and even scheduling a call with a human agent when needed.
 All of it runs on **AWS Lambda**, meaning no servers to manage and easy scaling.

 ---